tariqaq/tariqaq.github.io/README.md

 ## Notes to read before downloading the video:

 ```
-o- This video is converted from pptx to mp4 format, so it contains all animation, transititons and photos.
+o- This video is converted from pptx to mp4 format, so it contains
+   all animation, transititons and photos.
 o- The video file size is around 440 MB.
-o- This video *does not* have any audio or video yet, as it took time till night 11.40pm tp convert and
+o- This video *does not* have any audio or video yet, as it took time
-   upload the video, so I will edit tmrw morning (Thu/18/03) and add in the audio, videos from teachers
+   till night 11.40pm to convert and upload the video, so I will edit tmrw
+   morning (Thu/18/03) and add in the audio, videos from teachers and students.
-   and students.
-o- Please keep in mind that now its a video, so i can increase or decrease time between each slide while
+o- Please keep in mind that now its a video, so i can increase or decrease time
-   editing *with ease*
+   between each slide while editing *with ease*
 ```

 ___________________________________________________________________________________________________________

-The *link* for the pptx converted video --> [Click to download]
+**The link for the pptx converted video** --> *[Click to download]*